Tuesday, September 30, 2014

 Kevorkian Records: 1993

-Anyhow, Korda's debut LP Demons In My Head came out a number of years before the chap/gal got chummy with Hell, self-releasing it on the appropriately titled own-label Kevorkian Records.
+Anyhow, Korda's debut LP Demons In My Head came out a number of years before the gal got chummy with Hell, self-releasing it on the appropriately titled own-label Kevorkian Records.
 It's also a forty-five minute long, single-track album.
 Yay, noodly ambient drone, with industrial abrasiveness I bet.

 Not at all, though there are sonically confrontational segments throughout.
-Truth be told, I was a bit hesitant going into this one, figuring this would end up being some Hellraiser-level dark ambient assaulting my sanity, but Demons In My Head seldom goes down those roads.
+Truth be told, I was a bit hesitant going into this one, figuring it would end up being some Hellraiser-level dark ambient assaulting my sanity, but Demons In My Head seldom goes down those roads.
 Some thirty-five minutes in, a bit of reverse chanting coupled with a gargling deadite wail crops up, and that’s about as outright creepy as things get.
 So, something out of a Tool interlude, then?

 Before we get there though, we have industrial clanking, hydraulics pumping, bleepy sci-fi dithering, children playing (ah, ol’ Chrissy was at the county fair at some point), reflective ambient tones, meditative New Age melodies, water running, water raining, water spilling, water pumping, water flushing, and water swirling in pools.
 Yeah, there’s a lot of water sound effects in Demons In My Head.
 Maybe Vodyanoi took up residence in Korda’s noggin.
-Oh, and he finishes off with your standard industrial noise assault.
-Haha, madness overtook him!
+Oh, and she finishes off with your standard industrial noise assault.
+Haha, madness overtook her!
 Time to form a church with a bizarre concept.

 What’s frustrating about this LP is it could have been indexed into individual tracks, as there are distinct sections and passages.
 True, listening to it in its entirety rather than selectable chunks forces you to take Korda’s narrative as a whole, and dark ambient always works best in this context.
 Still, if a story has a clear sequence of events as Demons In My Head does, why not clarify them with titled ‘chapters’?
 It only enriches the musical tale.
 Erm, when there’s actual music going on, that is.
 Ah well, at least there’s definite structure and flow here, more so than I was expecting.